Salesforce Testing Tutorial for Beginners

 Why use Salesforce Testing Tools

-• It helps you save 75% of your time and 25% of your test automation costs.
+• They help you save up to 75% of testing time and a significant share of automation costs.

-• Offers better Apex Test Execution, detailed test coverage, and class coverage reports.
+• They offer better Apex test execution, detailed test coverage, and class coverage reports.

 • You can take advantage of industry-leading automation tools like Selenium and JMeter.

-• Auto-generate test scenarios to run for different environments and multiple browsers.
+• Auto-generate test scenarios for different environments and multiple browsers.

-• Seamlessly record and playback your recorded test cases.
+• Seamlessly record and play back your test cases.

-• It helps you automate all types of pre- and post-deployment tasks.
+• Automate all types of pre- and post-deployment tasks.

-• The Salesforce testing process separates data from the test script and allows you to enhance with multiple datasets.
+• Separate data from the test script and enhance it with multiple datasets.

 Sample Salesforce Test Scenarios

-• Test Case 01: You can capture the contact information of the lead/client.
+• Test Case 01: Capture contact information of the lead or client.

-• Test Case 02: Contacts can be marked active/inactive.
+• Test Case 02: Contacts can be marked active or inactive.

-• Test Case 03: Any company can be marked as a customer or prospect.
+• Test Case 03: A company can be marked as a customer or prospect.

-• Test Case 04: Leads can be captured with the help of web forms.
+• Test Case 04: Leads can be captured via web-to-lead forms.

-• Test Case 05: The price in quotation cannot be zero.
+• Test Case 05: The price in a quotation cannot be zero.

-• Test Case 06: Email should be sent once the deal is closed.
-Bounced emails, if any, should be handled.
+• Test Case 06: Email is sent once a deal is closed; bounced emails are handled.

-• Test Case 07: Integration with third-party software should be working properly.
+• Test Case 07: Integration with third-party software works properly.

-• Test Case 08: Billing services should work as expected.
+• Test Case 08: Billing services work as expected.

 • Test Case 09: No duplication of records in contact, opportunity, and lead management.

-• Test Case 10: Mobile workflow works as expected.
+• Test Case 10: Mobile workflows work as expected on the Salesforce Mobile App.

-• Test Case 11: Unauthorized users must not have access to Files.
+• Test Case 11: Unauthorized users cannot access Files or restricted records.

 Salesforce Testing: Client Challenges

-Clients are always nervous about Salesforce testing because they may not know how to conduct it properly.
-As a result, they have a myth that is very much distinct from reality.
+Clients are often nervous about Salesforce testing because they may not know how to conduct it properly, which creates myths that diverge from reality.

 Here are some of them: